martmaamikk/veriff-integration-guide/docs/3-handling-responses.md

 - finally, there is a Callback URL, which is actually the redirect URL for the user on the web site at the end of KYC

-- can you explain the difference between the 2 url (event)

-# What do the various verification responses mean
+## Meaning of the various verification responses

 We give a positive conclusive decision (status approved, code 9001)  when the user has provided us with:
 - photos and video uploaded to us
 - the document is readable and matches the user's name as provided by the customer